Contents

 In very exceptional circumstances where formal quotation or tendering procedures would not be practicable a single quote or tender waiver form may be completed, some of these circumstances are quoted below from section 17.5.4 of the trusts standing financial instructions:

-1. the timescale genuinely precludes competitive tendering.
+- the timescale genuinely precludes competitive tendering.
 Failure to plan the work properly is not a justification for single tender

-2. specialist expertise is required and is available from only one source
+- specialist expertise is required and is available from only one source

-3. the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate
+- the task is essential to complete the project, and arises as a consequence of a recently completed assignment and engaging different consultants for the new task would be inappropriate

-4. there is a clear benefit to be gained from maintaining continuity with an earlier project.
+- there is a clear benefit to be gained from maintaining continuity with an earlier project.
 However in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering

 A full and detailed description of the reason why it is necessary to gain single quote or tender approval must be given and must include any accompanying documentation that would further confirm the proposal, including quotes from suppliers or a business case from the requesting department or directorate.

 The limited application of the single tender rules should not be used to avoid competition or for administrative convenience or to award further work to a consultant originally appointed through a competitive procedure.
-Requests for single tender must be approved by the director of service, and then sent to the head of procurement for comment who will the send to the director of finance for approval.
+Requests for single tender must be approved by the director of service, and then sent to the head of procurement for comment who will then send it to the director of finance for approval.
 A copy of the single quote waiver form is available for download under the purchasing section of the website.

 5.8 Extension of current contacts